Relational Databases

 , the Availability Machine and the database service both are deleted.
 Also, all the existing snapshots of the database service across all the regions are deleted.
 Optionally you can add comments to provide any details regarding the action.

-All the actions are allowed: * Stop the service * Edit the service * Restore the service * Resize the compute shapes * Resize the storage * Update the parameter profile * Load the sample data * Reset the password * Modify the VM access, public accessibility, allowed IP addresses, AWS private link, and Tags * Switch over for High-Availability * Add new databases * Delete the existing databases * Enable the third party integrations * Set or modify the Start/Stop schedules * Share the service with users
+All the actions are allowed: * * * Restore the service * Resize the compute shapes * Resize the storage * Update the parameter profile * Load the sample data * Reset the password * Modify the VM access, public accessibility, allowed IP addresses, AWS private link, and Tags * Switch over for High-Availability * Add new databases * Delete the existing databases * Enable the third party integrations * Set or modify the Start/Stop schedules * Share the service with users

-* Delete the service * Edit the service * Restore the service * Resize the compute shape * Resize the storage size * Update the parameter profile * Load the sample data * Reset the password * Modify the VM access, public accessibility, allowed IP addresses, AWS private link, and Tags * Switch over for High-Availability * Add new databases * Delete the existing databases * Enable the third party integrations * Set or modify Start/Stop schedules * Share the service with users
+* * * Restore the service * Resize the compute shape * Resize the storage size * Update the parameter profile * Load the sample data * Reset the password * Modify the VM access, public accessibility, allowed IP addresses, AWS private link, and Tags * Switch over for High-Availability * Add new databases * Delete the existing databases * Enable the third party integrations * Set or modify Start/Stop schedules * Share the service with users